adelegard/leedelegardyoga/content/about.md

 when you catch a glimpse<br>
 of that unknown form<br>
-don't be embarrassed or look away.
+don't be embarrassed or look away.<br>
 Stare at it.<br>

 Witness.<br>